.

 Founder of the Society of the Healing Christ

 Dr. Boyd lectured widely for more than twenty years, visiting most of the cities and larger towns in the USA. as well as England and Scotland and various cities in Canada.
-He also founded the London Truth Forum, later headed by Michael Grimes.
+He also founded the London Truth Forum.
 He became involved in the International New Thought Alliance, including serving as its president between 1930-32.
-In 1934, Dr. Boyd retired, naming Dr. Edna Lister his successor as head of the Society of the Healing Christ.
-Thomas Parker Boyd passed on in 1936.
+Dr. Boyd retired

 He published many books.including The Emmanuel Movement, The How and Why of The Emmanuel Movement, Hypnotism, The Finger of God, The Principia of Spiritual Life, The Evolution of Human thought, The Law of Suggestion and Its Practical Uses, The Voice Eternal, Prospectus of Life in the University of Hard Knocks, The Mental Highway, Borderland experiences